+Soovitusi 2019. aasta turvalise interneti päeva tähistamiseks, https://media.voog.com/0000/0034/3577/files/Soovitusi%202019%20turvalise%20interneti%20päe va%20tähistamiseks%20.pdf

-Soovitusi 2019. aastaturvaliseinternetipäevatähistamiseks, https://media.voog.com/0000/0034/3577/files/Soovitusi%202019%20turvalise%20interneti%20päeva%20tähistamiseks%20.pdf about cyberbullying published in the framework of the Daphne project 'Peer support and youth participation in bullying prevention' (More in Annex 1).
+Manual for young people, teachers and parents about cyber bullying published in the framework of the Daphne project 'Peer support and youth participation in bullying prevention' (More in Annex 1).
 In 13 pilot schools, the project coordinated a comprehensive process where students, school staff and parents were engaged to adopt and update practices and structures for bullying prevention in their school.
 The participants from schools expanded their knowledge about bullying, cyberbullying and means to promote peer support and active bystander behaviour to prevent bullying.
-Teachers gained new pedagogical skills to promote inclusion and positive group behaviour in class.
+Teachers got new pedagogical skills to promote inclusion and positive group behaviour in class.
 Schools built operational structures for peer supporters and other types of student engagement.
 Students improved their problem-solving, communication, and social skills, and became active participants in bullying prevention in their school.